HIV/AIDS Medical Monitoring Project (MMP)

 What is the Medical Monitoring Project (MMP)?

-The Medical Monitoring Project (MMP) is a surveillance system designed to learn more about the experiences and needs of people who are living with HIV.
+The Medical Monitoring Project (MMP) is a public health initiative designed to learn more about the experiences and needs of people who are living with HIV.
 It is supported by several government agencies and conducted by state and local health departments along with the Centers for Disease Control and Prevention (CDC).

 By collecting locally and nationally representative behavioral and medical record data from people living with HIV, MMP will help answer the following questions: